sjl/adopt/docs/01-usage.markdown

 `make-interface` takes several required arguments:

 * `:name` is the name of the program.
 * `:summary` is a concise one-line summary of what it does.
+By convention it should not be a full sentence, but just a snippet of text.
 * `:usage` is a UNIX-style the command line usage string.
 * `:help` is a longer description of the program.